 - Snorting: Inhaling drugs can damage your sinus and nasal passages, which can cause you to lose your sense of smell and suffer from chronic nosebleeds and/or a runny nose.

 - Smoking: When you smoke drugs, you can suffer burns to the hands and face.
-You may also struggle with respiratory issues, such as chronic cough and possible respiratory illnesses and diseases like pneumonia.
+You may also develop respiratory issues, such as chronic cough and possible respiratory illnesses and diseases like pneumonia.

 - Injection or intravenous (IV): Abusing drugs by injection raises the odds for contracting an infectious disease.
 It also causes complications, such as scarring at the injection site (track marks), collapsed veins, and cardiovascular issues like infections of the lining of the heart.